Where We Be

 spirituality that permeated the place.

-We found a small teashop where w
+We found a small teashop where we ordered a

 full breakfast of chai, potato curry, and omelets